DixitPat3l/FinalProject2004/README.md

 The application is run with Flask's development server in debug mode.
 If an error occurs during execution, it is caught and printed to the console.

 Overall, the code implements a comprehensive resume screening tool that integrates PDF text extraction, natural language processing with GPT-3.5, and web development with Flask to provide a user-friendly interface for analyzing resumes against job descriptions.

-For any issues or questions regarding this project, please contact [support@example.com].